 The Beginner class is the first level of our school-age developmental program.
 During this 60-minute class, children will learn an established routine including a 15-minute, interactive warm up, and three 15-minute rotations on that week's events.
 Class time will be divided between: vault, uneven bars, balance beam, floor exercise, and trampoline/tumble track.
 Progress reports evaluate students on the core skills required to move up to Advanced Beginner (backward roll on floor, handstand and cartwheel).

 The third level of our developmental program offers a more advanced set of skills to practice and attain.
 Students will follow the same class routine consisting of a 15-minute warm up and three 15-minute events.
 Skills at this level become more difficult and require a higher degree of strength and mental focus.
-The core skills students will be evaluated on are: roundoff rebound on floor, back handspring on one surface (wedge or trampoline) and a front handspring off the wedge.
+The core skills students will be evaluated on are: roundoff rebound on floor, back handspring on wedge and, trampoline and a front handspring off the wedge.

 Advanced Beginner: 60min